The Battle of The Somme 1916

 "LONG, Capt.
 Basil Andrew.
 11th Bn.
 King's Own Royal Lancaster Regt.
 Died of meningitis 10th Feb., 1917.
 Age 42.
 Son of the Rev. David Long and Clara Elizabeth Long.
 Graduated at Gonville and Caius College, Cambridge.
 Headmaster of Heathmere Prep.
 School, Haywards Heath [England].
 Gazetted to Commission in 9th Bn.
 South Lancashire Regt. in April, 1915, and transf. in April, 1916.
 Born at Croydon, Surrey.
 Vl.
 A. 11."

-In 1996 I met 94 year-old Lucien, a former gardener at Heilly chateau who remembered the British military hospital near Heilly Station and was able to direct me to it about 250 yards north of the cemetery, immediately along the south side of the tracks.
+In 1996 I met 94 year-old Lucien, a former gardener at Heilly chateau who remembered the British military hospital near Heilly Station and was able to direct me to it about 250 yards north of the cemetery, immediately along the north and south side of the tracks.
 It stretched a hundred yards or so east and west of the level crossing.
 All that remains now are a few piles of rubble.
-A large ruined concrete structure at the far western end of the site survives and is thought to have been used for loading artillery shells.
+A large ruined concrete structure at the far western end of the site survives and is thought to have been used for loading artillery shells from trains onto lorries destined for the nearby front.
+Presumably the same trains might have carried the injured back to Amiens and the Channel ports.
 Lucien was 12 or 13 at the time and, with other young boys, spent much time around the front lines scavenging for the heavy brass 'timers' found on the noses of unexploded shells.
 Colour markings distinguished the deadly mustard gas shells from the 'safer' high explosive varieties.
 Items like these could be sold for a few francs to scap metal merchants in Amiens and kept whole families supplied with bread.
 Lucien, who remembered the deep antagonism and constant scrapping between Australian and British troops, was also one of the first on the scene when the German air-ace Baron Manfred Von Richthoffen crashed to his death near a brick-works in a field south of Bonnay, a mile or two away.

 The 36th Casualty Clearing Station was at Heilly from the 1st April 1916 to April 1917.
 It was joined in May by the 38th Casualty Clearing Station, and in July by the 2/2nd London.
 The last hospital left Heilly in June 1917 but the 20th Casualty Clearing Station was there in by September 1918.